Most car accidents happen in the blink of an eye. In the chaos, the average driver is unlikely to know exactly what happened.

 For this reason, many personal injury attorneys rely on auto accident forensics to help piece together the accident.
 Knowing what these investigators do can help you protect your claim.

-A forensic investigator reconstructs the accident scene, which helps a jury decide who was at fault for a car accident.
+In auto accident forensics, the investigator reconstructs the accident scene, which helps a jury decide who was at fault for a car accident.
 Auto accident reconstruction is highly scientific and involves investigative measures including: